ikossaczky/ikossaczky.github.io/_posts/2023-03-30-vs-code-extensions-and-tricks.md

 Where VS Code is installed: see [code.visualstudio.com/docs/setup/uninstall](https://code.visualstudio.com/docs/setup/uninstall) (+ C:\Users\user_name\AppData\Local on windows user installation, resp. unpacked ZIP folder in zip installation)

 ### VS Code on WSL
-When using VS Code on WSL store your project files/repo in WSL, not in mounted windows folder for better performance ([link](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#file-storage)) If the repo is in mounted windows folder (like /mnt/c/...) there are some issues with Git:
+- When using VS Code on WSL store your project files/repo in WSL, not in mounted windows folder for better performance ([link](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#file-storage)) If the repo is in mounted windows folder (like /mnt/c/...) there are some issues with Git:
    - git is slower
    - issues with symlinks and opening files from source control pane (although this is possibly not related to windows-mounting)
+- There are currently 2 ways of installing WSL2  from microsfot store
+   - standalone e.g. [Ubuntu](https://apps.microsoft.com/store/detail/ubuntu/9PDXGNCFSCZV) installation.
+   - by instaling "WSL store version" (aka WSL 1.0, but not to be confused with WSL1, this is also WSL2), first and the distribution (e.g. like above) afterwards.
+This option is also invoked via powershell commands `wsl --install` and `wsl --update`.
+- The "[store version](https://apps.microsoft.com/store/detail/windows-subsystem-for-linux/9P9TQF7MRM4R)" is newer, preffered, supported and allows runing graphical Linux apps (and allegedly integrates GPU), but provides WSL smaller portion of accessible memory, while also being more much memory hungry (with my setup).
+Choose wisely.

 ### General Structure of VS Code configurations
 See [code.visualstudio.com/docs/getstarted/settings](https://code.visualstudio.com/docs/getstarted/settings).